-Step Actions/Comments RCA gives consent for the activity Applicant requests authority from the RCA to carry out activity on road reserve.
-The RCA or representative authorises the activity (subject to various conditions, including the use of TMP).
-Note: Some RCAs may require the TMP to be submitted with the application for consent to carry out the activity.
-TMP drafted An STMS drafts the TMP using the CoPTTM TMP format as follows: • If simple activity and RCA permits, use short TMP form • If more complex activity, use full TMP form.
-TMP submitted for approval (or if delegated authority, an STMS approves TMP) An STMS submits TMP to RCA for approval.
-For selected level LV and level 1 roads (non-state highways) an STMS can approve the TMP without submitting it to the RCA if the: STMS has been delegated authority to approve TMPs by the RCA, and situation is one where TMC approval is not required by the RCA.
-Refer to subsection A7.2.1 STMS-delegated authority - situations for TMC approval.
-For a detailed list of each RCA's requirements refer to the NZTA's website.
-TMP approval The RCA acknowledges receipt of the TMP to the contractor within 24 hours of receiving the TMP.
-Decision is made by the RCA's TMC/engineer who must: • be independent of the preparation of the TMP • have received training from an NZTA-certified training course for this purpose • be delegated the authority by the RCA as suitable to approve such plans on their behalf.
+Step Actions/Comments RCA gives consent for the activity Applicant requests authority from the RCA to carry out activity on road reserve.The RCA or representative authorises the activity (subject to various conditions, including the use of TMP).Note: Some RCAs may require the TMP to be submitted with the application for consent to carry out the activity.
+TMP drafted An STMS drafts the TMP using the CoPTTM TMP format as follows: If simple activity and RCA permits, use short TMP form If more complex activity, use full TMP form.
+TMP submitted for approval (or if delegated authority, an STMS approves TMP) TMP approval The RCA acknowledges receipt of the TMP to the contractor within 24 hours of receiving the TMP.
+Decision is made by the RCA's TMC/engineer who must: be independent of the preparation of the TMP have received training from an NZTA-certified training course for this purpose be delegated the authority by the RCA as suitable to approve such plans on their behalf.
 TMC/engineer decides whether the TMP is approved or requires amendment.
 If the TMP is approved by the engineer it must be forwarded to the RCA/TMC for acceptance and coordination.
 With stated reasons, the RCA/TMC/engineer may refuse to approve and/or accept any TMP if the proposed TTM is considered to be unsafe, in contravention of CoPTTM, or where reasonable alternatives may exist that may be safer or cause less traffic delay.
-Examples where RCA/TMC/engineer may refuse to approve a TMP are: • the closure of some lanes may lead to dangerous queuing • merging tapers are too short to safely merge traffic.
+Examples where RCA/TMC/engineer may refuse to approve a TMP are: the closure of some lanes may lead to dangerous queuing merging tapers are too short to safely merge traffic.
 Where two TMPs are lodged for the same stretch of road to undertake activities at the same time, the RCA/TMC/engineer may approve one TMP and allow both groups to undertake their activity within that TMP.
 RCA returns TMP A copy of the signed TMP is returned to the applicant, within the specified time frame.
 If the TMP has not been approved, the applicant will be advised what amendments are required.
-If an amendment is required to the TMP, the applicant: • makes the required amendment/s • resubmits the TMP for approval.
+If an amendment is required to the TMP, the applicant: makes the required amendment/s resubmits the TMP for approval.
 For any minor changes, the TMC or approving engineer can mark changes on TMP and approve it.
 The applicant must be advised of the changes made to the TMP.
 Approval must be obtained prior to commencing the activity.